Keyboard access is a fundamental aspect of the interaction between disabled users and the Web.

-accesskey attribute, you instruct the browser to enable a user set focus on that field by using an access key combination (which is unique for OS and browsers) plus the
+accesskey, you instruct the browser to enable a user to set the focus on that field through an access key combination and the

 n key.
-For example, if a user browses your website with Chrome on a Mac, they would type 'control' + 'option' + 'n' to set focus on the 'name' field.
+Access key combinations are unique for OS and browsers.
+For example, if a user browses your website with Chrome on a Mac, they will have to type

 Kendo UI recognizes

-accesskey attributes, and automatically preserves those when creating widgets.
-This is especially helpful in the cases when Kendo UI creates multiple DOM elements to construct some more complex widgets such as the NumericTextBox or DatePicker.
+accesskey attributes and automatically preserves them when creating components.
+This approach is helpful when Kendo UI creates multiple DOM elements to construct more complex components such as the NumericTextBox or DatePicker.

-accesskey attribute support, most Kendo UI widgets also offer a series of keyboard controls that can be used to interact with them.
-The specific keyboard shortcuts supported by each widget are provided in its keyboard demo and are listed below:
+accesskey attribute support, most Kendo UI components also offer a series of keyboard controls for interacting with them.
+The specific keyboard shortcuts supported by each component are provided in the following keyboard examples.

 - Rely on

-TABto focus multiple HTML elements inside a widget.
+Tabto focus multiple HTML elements inside a components.

 - Rely on

-TABto focus only one element in the widget, and then use various other keys for in-widget navigation and actions—for example,
+Tabto focus only one element in the components and, then, use other keys for in-components navigation and actions—for example,

-Kendo UI opts for the second approach.
-It uses an
+Kendo UI supports the second approach and uses an